AALAM98mod100/theia-app/README.md

         2. Toggles summary statistics (global constrast, histogram etc.)
     2. Tree/Roadmaps for specializations
     3. In-site resources to books, papers, and further studies

+If you would like to contribute, feel free to submit a PR.